ChrstphrHll/npc_gen/students/Tylus Ytharra.md

 year: 2
 guild: Elkenval
 partyID: 22
+tags:
+- Tiefling
+- Monk
+- Diplomacy
+- 2nd
+- Elkenval
 ---
 # Tylus Ytharra
 ---
 ### Description
 - 2nd year Tiefling Monk in Elkenval
-- curly red hair that's hanging down to their back, Pale Brown eyes, and Pale Brown skin
+- curly red hair that's hanging down to their back, Yellow eyes, and Pale Brown skin
 - Is Freewheeling and Conforming, and has Learning as their ideal

 ### Organizations